thumbor/thumbor/docs/how_to_upload_images.rst

 modified image.
 The URI presents in ``Location`` header may be used to update again the image or delete it.

+For an example see the `Modifying an image`_ section.

 HTTP status code
 ^^^^^^^^^^^^^^^^